 Delaware Institute for the Arts in Education Announces

-Since 1982, DIAE has offered in-class arts residency programs for K-12 schools, pre-K arts / STEM residencies in Head Start Centers, and professional development workshops for Delaware teachers.
+Since 1982, DiAE has offered in-class arts residency programs for K-12 schools, pre-K/STEAM residencies in Head Start centers and professional development workshops for Delaware teachers.

-DIAE has served over 100,000 students and teachers by providing hands-on experience with the arts, artists and aesthetic learning in the areas of music, visual art, poetry, dance, and theater.
-For more information about DIAE, go to www.diae.org, or contact Nanci Hersh, executive director, at email@example.com.
+DiAE has served over 100,000 students and teachers by providing hands-on experience with the arts, artists, and aesthetic learning in music, visual art, poetry, dance, and theatre.
+For more information, go to www.diae.org, or contact Nanci Hersh, executive director, at email@example.com.